chronologicaldot/CopperLang/README.md

 ## Incorporating into other Projects

-You need to include the core virtual machine files, as given in section <i>Project Structure and Building</i>.
+You need to include the core interpreter files, as given in section <i>Project Structure and Building</i>.

 All interaction with the virtual occurs through the small Cu::Engine API.
 A normal process is as follows: